scitran/client/Conceptual-overview.md

-The **scitran** client communicates between Matlab and a Flywheel instance.
-This wiki describes how to perform tasks such as
+The remainder of this wiki describes how to perform tasks using the **scitran** client methods.
+Tasks include

 * search for data and metadata
 * read, download or upload data and metadata